 (1) The Pastor is obliged to subject himself to visitations.
 He has a right to expect support from the visitation.

 (2) The Church, through its leaders and supervisors, provides a special service to Pastors and congregations, by means of the visitations.
 The visitation covers the life of the congregation, the manner in which Pastor and Congregational Council perform their duties and how they conduct themselves.
-The visitation is intended to promote the spiritual life of the congregation, to advise and motivate the Pastor, to preserve good order in the church and to strengthen its unity.
+The visitation is intended to promote the spiritual life of the congregation, to advise and motivate the Pastor, to preserve good order in the Church and to strengthen its unity.

 (3) Further particulars are contained in the Congregational Code.